reginacallesm/Econ281/ideas.md

 - **Micro mechanisms.**
   Household survey data allow us to decompose spending responses, labor shifts, and formal sector, shedding light on the channels Colombo et al. can only infer from aggregate data.

+### Juan's thoughts.

+A couple of comments.
+First, conceptually transfer multipliers are different than expenditure multipliers.
+This does not invalidate your idea, but think about why.
+I was not entirely clear on why you think informality is so important.
+Even when everybody pays taxes, if the Federal Mexican government is paying for the transfers to a local region, from the perspective of the region receiving this transfer this is a windfall.
+Am I missing something you had in mind?
+This seems an interesting source of variation to look at, though.
+Maybe give it another pass and clarify.

 ---